hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - allows documents to be made editable
         - will have a sofcopy, incase of a conflict
         - can read all data
+        - will read continuosly (and consistently)
+            - unlike humans, who will get tired
         - in banks:
             - cheques can be processed after being deposited at ATMs
             - cheques can be processed after being sent by phone